turtler12/Muon/README.md

 be used for <2D parameters and for the embedding and classification head of a transformer (detected by assuming these have first dim >= 10000).
 Alternately, you can explicitly filter the parameters and use an external backup (a separate optimizer).

+## Benchmarks

+For a comparison between AdamW, Shampoo, SOAP, and Muon for training a 124M-parameter transformer, see [here](https://github.com/KellerJordan/modded-nanogpt/tree/master/records/102924_Optimizers).

 ## More info

 See [this thread](https://x.com/kellerjordan0/status/1844782418676339059) for more info including the connection to Shampoo